Life at Durham

-- World-class athletic facilities, award-winning varsity program and extensive intramural sports league.
+- Outstanding athletic facilities, award-winning varsity program and extensive intramural sports league.

-- IdeaEngine, a year-round entrepreneurial program that helps students and alumni take their innovative business ideas to market quickly and successfully.
+- FastStartDC, a year-round entrepreneurial program that helps students and alumni take their innovative business ideas to market quickly and successfully.

 The best way for you to learn what it takes to succeed in your chosen field is to get out there and immerse yourself in it.
 By doing so, you’ll get to develop and use the skills you’ve learned in the classroom, network and make industry contacts and gain real-world work experience that will help you stand out from the crowd in a competitive job market.
 Nearly all of DC’s more than 140 full-time programs include an experiential learning component that can include co-operative education, field placement, applied research, capstone projects, volunteer work and practicums.

-At the Whitby campus you will find the award-winning W. Galen Weston Centre for Food, which includes Bistro ’67, a full-service, teaching-inspired restaurant, and Pantry, a retail store featuring food prepared by students in the college’s culinary programs.
-DC’s leading skilled trades shops are also housed at the Whitby campus along with a new power plant training facility.
+At the Whitby campus you will find the award-winning W. Galen Weston Centre for Food, which includes Bistro ’67, a full-service, teaching-inspired restaurant, Pantry, a retail store featuring food prepared by students in the college’s culinary programs and the new Centre for Craft Brewing Innovation, which opened in spring 2018.
+DC’s leading skilled trades shops are also housed at the Whitby campus along with a power plant training facility.

 Student Support Services

 DC has a wide range of services to support you in all aspects of life as a student, from academic and health support to finances and safety.
-Included among these vital services are the:
+These include: